Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 broadcast 172.24.1.255

 After this disable the dhcpd with: systemctl disable dhcpcd.
-You can bring up the interface with sudo ip link set wlan0 up and reboot the raspberry for the network to be in place.
+You can bring up the interface with sudo ip link set wlan0 up and reboot the Raspberry for the network to be in place.

-Now we will setup the dnsmasq.
-Since each user needs an ip address when connected to the access point, the configuration will allow 100 clients connected to the access point.
+Now we will set up the dnsmasq.
+Since each user needs an IP address when connected to the access point, the configuration will allow 100 clients connected to the access point.

 Install dnsmasq: